 “When we first started to camp years ago, we’d eat very simple meals & a lot of canned foods, but now we realize there are options out there for more flavorful meals without having to sacrifice simplicity or the time in preparing those meals. ” from NW Thrifty Mom

-These make a great lunch meal as they can be packed and carried on a hike or to a picnic.
+These make a great lunch meal as they can be packed and carried as a camping snack on a hike or to a picnic.

 “You can absolutely make low carb chicken curry ahead of time!
 In fact, it’s similar to soups and chilis where it gets even better after a day in the fridge.”
 Maya from Wholesome Yum.
 Easy to heat up in your cast iron skillet.